 Abstract: Flight personnel is at risk of excessive weight and obesity.
 This is due to, for instance, irregular work schedules, irregular nutritional habits, excessive workload, and an inability to plan regular physical exercise or recreation.
 These factors lead to excessive body weight gains, and hence to obesity.
-Obesity directly influences quality of life as well as readiness to fulfill duties by the aircraft maintenance personnel.
+Obesity directly influences quality of life as well as readiness to perform duties by flight personnel.
 Obesity is an independent risk factor for various diseases such as hypertension, type 2 diabetes, coronary artery disease, atherosclerosis, each of which can lead to a loss of medical licence.